-The assessments are broken into two papers:
+The assessments are broken into two papers that are 2 hours each:

-Paper 1: Understanding the Modern World

-Helps pupils to understand key developments and events in modern world history.
+Paper 1: Understanding the Modern World Helps pupils to understand key developments and events in modern world history.

-Section A: Period studies (25%)

-Section B: Wider world depth studies (25%)
+Section A: Period studies (25%) - Germany 1890-1945 Section B: Wider world depth studies (25%) - Conflict & Tension: The First World War 1894-1914

-Paper 2: Shaping the Nation

-Enables pupils to understand key developments and events in the history of Britain.
+Paper 2: Shaping the Nation Enables pupils to understand key developments and events in the history of Britain.

-Section A: Thematic studies (25%)
+Section A: Thematic studies (25%) - Britain: Health and the People

-Section B: British depth studies with the historic environment (25%)
+Section B: British depth studies with the historic environment (25%) - Elizabethan England c.1568-1603